-- a base (dollar) amount to be transferred to the non-member spouse or - a splitting percentage of the member's benefit to be transferred.
+- a base (dollar) amount to be transferred to the non-member spouse - a splitting percentage of the member's benefit to be transferred.

-The transfer amount is the basis of the separate interest created for the non-member spouse, known as an associate deferred benefit.
-To set up the new record with the transfer amount, CSC will have regard to the base amount or splitting percentage and will calculate the family law value and the scheme value of the benefit.
+The separation amount is the basis of the separate interest created for the non-member spouse, known as an associate preserved benefit.
+To set up the new record with the separation amount, CSC will have regard to the base amount or splitting percentage and will need to calculate the family law value and the scheme value of the benefit.